Harpers Ferry & Bolivar

 Harpers Ferry is located at the confluence of the Potomac and Shenandoah Rivers where Maryland, Virginia, and West Virginia meet.
 This junction of two rivers made it a natural site for commerce.
 Bolivar (rhymes with “Oliver”) is just uphill from Harpers Ferry and is surrounded by the Harpers Ferry National Historic Park.
 The town’s history and its present-day activities have become interwoven with the more famous Harpers Ferry, WV.
 Thomas Jefferson called views from Harpers Ferry "perhaps one of the most stupendous scenes in nature," and “worth a voyage across the Atlantic.”

 Harpers Ferry is best known for John Brown’s raid.
 In 1859, Brown and 21 men, including five African American men, raided the Federal Armory in an attempt to start a slave revolt.
-Brown captured several buildings but failed to incite a riot.
-The Civil War was disastrous for Harpers Ferry, which changed hands eight times, because of the town’s strategic location on the B&O Railroad.
+Brown captured several buildings but failed to incite a general rebellion.
+However, the raid and Brown’s subsequent hanging became flashpoints leading to Civil War.
+That war was disastrous for Harpers Ferry and Bolivar, and control of the towns passed back and forth between the two armies eight times, largely due to the B&O Railroad’s importance in the war.

+With the founding of Storer College in 1867, Harpers Ferry became a center for African American education.
 In 1906, W.E.B.
-Du Bois led a three-day meeting for the Niagara Movement in Harpers Ferry to advocate for civil rights for African Americans.
+Du Bois led a three-day meeting for the Niagara Movement at the Storer campus to advocate for civil rights for African Americans.
 In 1944, Harpers Ferry National Historical Park was established.
-Today, Harpers Ferry is home to more than 125 historic homes built in the 1830s and lived in by Federal Armory workers, which have been restored and are now inhabited by residents.
+Today, Harpers Ferry and Bolivar are home to more than 100 19th-century Armory worker houses, many of which have been restored and are now private residences.

-Harpers Ferry is unique for its intersection between the C&O Canal, the midpoint of the Appalachian Trail, Harpers Ferry National Historical Park, and the Washington Heritage Trail.
+Harpers Ferry is unique as the intersection of the C&O Canal, the Appalachian Trail, Harpers Ferry National Historical Park, and the Washington Heritage Trail.
 It is a prime spot for recreation, and multiple outfitters lead rafting, tubing, fishing, biking, and paddling trips, as well as offer zip line courses, camping, and shuttle services.

 Visit Harpers Ferry and Bolivar’s website.